TestardR/Gatsby-GraphQL-Blog_App/src/pages/2-post-two/index.md

 ### What is it ?

-According to Acutenix (2017) insecure Deserialization is a vulnerability which occurs when untrusted data is used to send malicious payloads upon it being deserialized
+According to Acutenix (2017) insecure Deserialization is a vulnerability which occurs when untrusted data is used to send malicious payloads upon it being deserialized.

 “Serialization refers to a process of converting an object into a format which can be persisted to disk (for example saved to a file or a datastore), sent through streams (for example stdout), or sent over a network.The format in which an object is serialized into, can either be binary or structured text (for example XML, JSON YAML…).